Skip To Main Content

 Partnership with Chick-fil-A (1996-2013)

 The Peach Bowl entered a new age when it signed Chick-fil-A as its first-ever title sponsor in 1996, and nearly a decade later, the game became the Chick-fil-A Bowl.
-Since then, the Bowl has eclipsed the $100 million mark in team payout, achieved 17 straight sellouts, distributed 17.3 million in charity and scholarship, and now holds the number-one and number-two most-viewed non-BCS games in ESPN history.
-Chick-fil-A Bowl games now also make up three of the top 10 and eight of the top-30 most-viewed non-BCS games on the network.
+During this period, the Bowl eclipsed the $100 million mark in team payout, achieved 17 straight sellouts, distributed 17.3 million in charity and scholarship, and held the number-one and number-two most-viewed non-BCS games in ESPN history.

-The Chick-fil-A Bowl made history by being selected to join the Cotton, Fiesta, Orange, Rose and Sugar Bowls as the hosts for the new playoff structure that will begin following the 2014 college football season.
+The Chick-fil-A Bowl made history by being selected to join the Cotton, Fiesta, Orange, Rose and Sugar Bowls as the hosts for a new playoff structure that began following the 2014 college football season.
 As part of its new role in the College Football Playoff, the Chick-fil-A Bowl added “Peach” back to its name, becoming the “Chick-fil-A Peach Bowl” once again.
-Over the next 12 years, the Bowl will host a national semifinal game (#1 vs. #4 or #2 vs. #3) four times.
-In the other eight years, the Bowl will host top-ranked teams from around the country.
+Over the next 11 years, the Bowl hosted a national semifinal game (#1 vs. #4 or #2 vs. #3) three times.
+In the other eight years, the Bowl hosted top-ranked teams from around the country.

 Skip Sponsors